Named-Entity Recognition in the Crime Domain (CrimeNER): Case Study and Dataset: CrimeNER Database

-After the whole annotation process and the cleaning of noisy or irregular documents, we generated CrimeNERdb, a database comprising a total of 1568 documents from real-world sources.
-CrimeNERdb is, from the best of our knowledge, the first and biggest dataset for NER con general crime documents and terrorist reports.
-We report the statistics of CrimeNERdb for each coarse enttity type in Table~\ref{tab::crimenerdb coarse stats}.
-The most common entity type is the Logistic one, due to the big number of GPEs and dates mentions on the documents as showed on Fig.~\ref{fig::span_distribution}, while the least common one is the Agent one.
-However, the entity type with the most number of tokens is Crime, doubling the number of tokens for almost all other entity types except for Logistic.
+After the whole annotation process and the cleaning of noisy or irregular documents, we generated CrimeNER-db, a database comprising a total of 1568 documents from real-world sources.
+CrimeNER-db is, to the best of our knowledge, the first and largest data set for NER on general crime documents and terrorist reports.
+We report the CrimeNER-db statistics for each coarse entity type in Table~\ref{tab::CrimeNER-db coarse stats}.
+The most common entity type is the Logistic one, due to the large number of GPEs and dates mentioned in the documents, as shown in Fig.~\ref{fig::span_distribution}, while the least common one is the Agent \& Agency one.
+However, the entity type with the highest number of tokens is Crime.
+The number of documents in which each entity type appears is balanced between the four classes.

-We show the span distribution of fine-grained entity types in Fig.~\ref{fig::span_distribution}.
-For the Crime entity type, the most common fine entity types are Terrorism and Other with 372 and 363 entity spans respectively, while the less frequent one is the Burglar type, with just two entiy spans.
-For the Actor entity type, the most frequent fine entity type is by far the Criminal Person type, with more than 600 entity spans.
-The most common Agent fine-grained entity type is the Legal one, while for the Agency entity type the most common is the Law Enforcement one, with approximately 300 and 600 entity spans respectively.
+We show the distribution of the spans of the fine-grained entity types in Fig.~\ref{fig::span_distribution}.
+For the Crime entity type, the most common fine entity types are Terrorism and Other with 372 and 365 entity spans, respectively, while the less frequent one is the Theft type.
+For the Actor entity type, the most frequent fine-grained type is by far Criminal Person, with more than 600 entity spans.
+The most common Agent \& Agency fine-grained type is Law enforcement with approximately 800 entity spans.
 Lastly, the most common Logistic fine-grained entity type is the GPE one, with more than 1k entity spans across all documents.